Daniel Lagache

 Daniel Lagache (/fr/; December 3, 1903 – December 3, 1972) was a French physician, psychoanalyst, and professor at the Sorbonne.

 Lagache became one of the leading figures in twentieth-century French psychoanalysis.

 Career

 Daniel Lagache began higher education at the École Normale Supérieure (ENS) in 1924.
 Becoming interested in psychopathology under the influence of Georges Dumas, he began to study medicine — alongside such figures as Raymond Aron, Paul Nizan, and Jean-Paul Sartre — as well as psychiatry.
 By 1937, he had become chief physician in the clinic directed by Henri Claude.
 Appointed lecturer in psychology at the University of Strasbourg in 1937, he succeeded to the chair of psychology at the Sorbonne in 1947, before obtaining the chair of psychopathology in 1955.

-After a training analysis with Rudolph Loewenstein in the 1930s, Lagache focused his research interests on Freudian psychoanalysis, bolstered by his knowledge of German; and in 1937 his article on "Mourning, melancholia and mania" enabled him to become a full member of the SPP' — the Paris psychoanalytical society.
+After a training analysis with Rudolph Loewenstein in the 1930s, Lagache focused his research interests on Freudian psychoanalysis, bolstered by his knowledge of German; and in 1937 his article on "Mourning, melancholia and mania" enabled him to become a full member of the SPP' — the Paris Psychoanalytic Society.